 ● an individual or group leading an engaging programme of health or well being activities in a particular work area;

 ● an individual supporting others outside their day job, helping to create a great place to work.

 The Innovation Award

-Recognising a team or individual that has sought new and better ways of doing things through an innovative approach and taken sensible risks to improve outcomes and successfully address an issue or challenge.
+Recognising a team or individual that has sought new and better ways of doing things and taken sensible risks to improve outcomes and successfully address an issue or challenge.
 This could be through:

 The Inspirational Leadership Award